| Title: | Calculation and Application of p-Variation |

 the object of the class |

-be a data that should be tested of structural breaks.
+Lets x be a data that should be tested of structural breaks.

-Then the p-variation of the BridgeT(x)
+Then the p-variation of the BridgeT(x) with p=4 is the test's statistics.

 The quantiles of H0 distribution is based on Monte-Carlo simulation of 140 millions iterations.

-The test is reliable then length(x)
+The test is reliable then length(x) is between 100 and 10000.

 The test might work with other lengths too, but it is not tested well.

-The test will not compute then length(x)<20
+The test will not compute then length(x)<20.

-It is the list
+It is the list that contains:

 Stat |